Back to blog

 Pairing a Bluetooth headset with a Mac is equally simple:

-Click the Apple menu at the top-left corner.
+1. Click the menu at the top-left corner.

 If a prompt appears, please confirm the pairing request.
 Your headphones will now automatically reconnect as long as they are nearby.